RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/analytics/analytics.md

     ![](./images/RW12.PNG)

- A Bar Chart will appear after few seconds and we will see how every country contributes approximately equally to the company's revenues.
+ A Bar Chart will appear after few seconds and we will see the distribution of the passengers over countries.

     ![](./images/RW13.PNG)